parijatmishra/parijatmishra.github.io/_posts/2024-09-15-brain-shortcuts.md

 ---
 layout: post
-title: Three Situations Our Brain Works Against Us
+title: Three Situations When Our Brain Works Against Us
 ---

 Our brain is out to get us!
 It often makes bad decisions, by using some mental